neutron-org/neutron-sdk/packages/neutron-sdk/README.md

 # Neutron Cosmwasm SDK

-The CosmWasm library with helpers methods and structures for interacting with [Neutron blockchain](https://github.com/neutron-org/neutron)
+The CosmWasm library with helper methods and structures for interacting with [Neutron blockchain](https://github.com/neutron-org/neutron)

 ## Overview